-If you lived in Cuba instead of United States, you would:
+If you moved to Cuba from the United States, you would:

 MAKE 80.7% LESS MONEY EVERY YEAR